idimitriadis0/TranslateOnLinux/docs/index.md

 Speech recognition/dictation is quite lacking in GNU/Linux.
 At present, few options compare to Nuance’s Dragon Naturally Speaking, which does not run natively (although some editions are reported to be usable under Wine).

-Online solutions, such as [Voice notebook](https://voicenotebook.com/), make often use of the Google Speech API, which is also built-in Google Docs (CafeTran Espresso offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).
+Online solutions, such as [Voice notebook](https://voicenotebook.com/), make often use of the Google Speech API, which is also [built-in in Google Docs](https://support.google.com/docs/answer/4492226?hl=en) (CafeTran Espresso offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).

+[Dictanote](https://dictanote.co) is a note-dating dictation app that can be installed as a standalone app on Linux, and [Voice in Voice Typing](https://dictanote.co/voicein/) is a Chrome extension to voice type in any textbox on any website, including punctuation.
+Many other such web browser extensions can be found.

 Currently, one way to integrate speech recognition into your GNU/Linux workflow is to use an Android (or Apple?) phone.
 Indeed, the smartphones' mic is optimized for recording voice and for noise suppression.
 Plus, you can apply voice typing across the desktop.